jazzsequence/generator-wp-plugin/README.md

 npm install -g yo
 ```

-To install generator-plugin-wp from npm, run:
+To install `generator-hm-plugin` from npm, run:

 ```bash
 npm install -g generator-hm-plugin
 ```

-To use generator-plugin-wp, `cd` to your WordPress plugins folder and:
+To use `generator-hm-plugin`, `cd` to your WordPress plugins folder and:

 ```bash
 yo hm-plugin